WPgenWeakest Precondition Generator

 ..

-wpgen: the Function Definition Case
+The Function Definition Case

-Consider the case where t is a function definition, for example trm_fun x t1.
+Suppose t is a function definition, for example trm_fun x t1.
 Here again, the formula wpgen E t is interpreted as the weakest precondition of isubst E t.

 By unfolding the definition of isubst in the case where t is trm_fun x t1, we obtain trm_fun x (isubst (rem x E) t1).